Dekton care and maintenance

 Removing stubborn stains

 Thanks to its non-porous surface, nothing will permanently stain your worktop.
-However, some substances such as dried food, ink and red wine are resistant to standard cleaners or, if left on the surface for a long time, may take more effort to remove.
-Therefore, we recommend using cream detergents with abrasive particles or solvents (acetone or a universal solvent) and always recommend testing any new cleaner on a small area in a discreet place in the first instance.
+However, some substances, such as dried food, ink and red wine, are resistant to standard cleaners or, if left on the surface for a long time, may take more effort to remove.
+Therefore, we recommend using cream detergents with abrasive particles or solvents (acetone or a universal solvent), and we always recommend testing any new cleaner on a small area in a discreet place first.

 Other safe cleaners